rust-lang/docs.rs/README.md

 mkdir -p ignored/cratesfyi-prefix/crates.io-index
 # Builds the docs.rs binary
 cargo build
-# Start the external services
+# Start the external services.
+# It may be `docker compose` in newer versions
 docker-compose up -d db s3
 # anything that doesn't run via docker-compose needs the settings defined in
 # .env.
 Either via `. ./.env` as below, or via any dotenv shell integration.